Kapperchino/Operating-System-Principle-and-Practice-Summary/Chapter2.md

 - Allocate a kernel-level stack for handling system calls, interrupts and processor exceptions.
 - **Copy arguments into user memory**: kernel copies the file name to a special region in the user process, then the aruguments for the process is stored in the base of user stack.
 - **Transfer control to user mode**: Most Os reuses the same code to exit the kernel for starting a new process and for returning from a system call.When a newe process is created, we allocate a kernel stack to it, and reserve room at the bottom of the kernel stack for the initial values of the user states.
+# Implementing Upcalls
+To allow applications to implement operating system-like functionality, we needto virtualize some of the kernel so that applications can behave more like operating systems.
+### Upcall
+Virtualized interrupts and exceptions.
+Called signals in UNIX, and asynchronous events in windows.
+## Uses for upcalls
+- **Premptive user-level threads**: An application may run multple tasks, or threads, in a process.
+A user-level thread package can use a periodic timer upcall as a trigger to switch tasks, to share the processor more evenly.
+- **Async I/O notificaiton**: Most system calls wait til the requestion operation completes then return.
+### Asynchronous I/O
+A system call starts the request and returns immediatly, later the application can poll the kernel for I/O completion,or a seperate notification can be sent via an upcall to the application when the I/O completes.
+### Interprocesss communication
+A kernel upcall is needed if a process generates an event that needs the instant attention of another process.
+For example, UNIX sends an upcall to notify a process when the drbugger wants to suspend or resume the process.
+### User-level exception handling
+The OS needs to inform the application when it recieves a processor exception, so the application runtime, rather than the kernel, handles the event.
+### User-level resource allocation
+The operating system must inform the process when its allocation changes.
+Example: Java garbage collector.

+TODO: Diagrams
+## UNIX signals
+- **Types of Signals**: In place of hardware-defined interrupts and processor exceptions, the kernel defines a limited number of signal types that a processor can recieve.
+- **Handlers**: Each process defines its own handlers for each signal type.
+- **Signal stack**: Applications have the option to run UNIX signal handlers on the process's normal execution stack or on a special signal stack allocated by the user process in user memeory.
+- **Signal masking**: UNIX defers signals for events that occur while the signal handler for those types of events is in progress.
+Instead, the signal is delivered once the handler returns to the kernel.
+- **Processor state**: The signal handler can also modify the saved state, e.g, so that the kernel resume a differnt user-level task when the handler returns.
+# Case Study: Booting an Operating System
+When a computer boots, it sets the machine's program counter to start executing at a pre-determined position in memory.
+Since the computer is not running, the initial machine instructions must be fetched and executed immediatly after the power is turned on before the system has had a chance to initialize its DRAM.
+Instead the system uses a special read-only hardware memory called boot ROM.
+On most x86 computers, the boot program is called the BIOS.
+### Bootloader
+The bios reads a fixed-size block of bytes from a fixed position on disk into memeory.
+THis block of bytes is called the bootloader.
+### Cryptographic signature
+A specially designed function of the bytes in a file and a private cryptographic key that allows someone with the corresponding public key to verify that an authorized entity produced the file.
+# Case Study: Virtual Machines
+How do interrupts, processor exceptions and system calls work in a VM?
+### Host operating system
+Operating system providing the VM.
+### Guest operating system
+The VM OS running inside an OS

+TODO: Diagram
+## How Does the host kernel manage mode transfer between guest process and the guest kernel?
+- The host loads the guest bootloader from the virtual disk and starts it running.
+- THe guest bootloader loads the guest kernel from the virtual disk into the memeory and starts it running.
+- The guest kernel then initializes its interrupt vector table to point to the guest interrupt handlers.
+- The guest kernel loads a process form the virtual dissk into guest memory.
+- To start a process, the guest kernel issues instructions to resume excecution at user level.(Using reti on the x86) Since changing priliege level is a privileged operation, this instruction traps into the host kernel.
+- The host kernel simulates the requested mode transfer as if the processor had directly executed.
+IT restores the program counter, stack pointer, and processor status word exactly ass the guest operating system had intended.
+## How does the guest OS do system calls?
+- The host kernel saves the instruction counter, processor status register, and user stack pointer on the inerrupt stack of the guest operating system.
+- The host kernel transfer control to the guest kernel at the beginning of the interrupt handler, but with guest kernel running with user-mode privilege.
+- The guest kernel performs the system call
+- When the guest kernel attempts to return from the system call back to the user level, this causes a processor exception, dropping back into the host kernel.
+- The host kernel can then restore the state of the user process, running at user level, as if the guest OS had been able to return there directly.